dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/3-creating-assets-that-depend-on-dbt-models.md

     **Note:** Because Dagster doesn’t discriminate and treats all dbt models as assets, you’ll add this dependency just like you would with any other asset.

-4. Fill in the body of the function with the following code to follow a similar pattern to your project’s existing pipelines: query for the data, use a library to generate a chart, save the chart as a file, and embed the chart:
+4. Fill in the body of the function with the following code to follow a similar pattern to your project’s existing pipelines: query for the data, use a library to generate a chart, save the chart as a file, and embed the chart.

+   At this point, the `airport_trips` asset should look like this:

    ```python
     @asset(